giovannyreyeso/NetFireBasePush/README.md

 C# Class for send push notification to firebase
 Send only to a one target (phone) or a topic

+# Some bugs?
+if you find a bug please feel free to open a new issue with the details of the bug

 # How to use
   Copy / Add the class to your own proyect
 # How to send push